 During February 2011, a team formed by two Moroccan and one British ornithologists carried out a survey to search the Slender-billed Curlew (Numenius tenuirostris) along the Mediterranean and northern Atlantic coast of Morocco.
-The survey was completely voluntary, the Moroccan members of the team (M. A. & A. E.) paid their own expenses while R. D. M. received some support.
+The survey was entirely voluntary, the Moroccan members of the team (M. A. & A. E.) paid their own expenses while R. D. M. received some support.

-The following is the summary of the report about the survey:
+The following is the summary of the report about the survey.

 The entire Mediterranean coastline as well as the northern section of the Atlantic coastline of Morocco was surveyed between 06/02/2011 and 13/02/2011.
 Visual searches of sites were completed with substantial effort focused on those sites which supported numbers of Numenius sp. and those sites where Numenius tenuirostris had been reported in the recent past.

 Key recommendations/observations resulting from these surveys are: